-In a large, deep, non-metallic bowl, mix together the Bengal gram flour, ginger and garlic pastes, turmeric, coriander, cumin, carom seeds, red chili powder, salt to taste, and lime or lemon juice.
+In a large, deep, non-metallic bowl, mix together the Bengal gram flour, ginger and garlic pastes, turmeric, coriander, cumin, carom seeds, red chili powder (if using), salt to taste, and lime or lemon juice.
 Mix well to form a thick batter, like that of pancakes.
 If it is too thick, add water a teaspoon at a time until it reaches the right consistency.

 Gently fold the fish into the batter, making sure to coat each piece well.
 Allow to marinate for 1 hour.

-In a wide, flat pan, heat enough oil to deep fry the fish.
-You will know the oil is hot enough when you drop in a 1/4 teaspoon of batter and the oil sizzles and the batter ball rises quickly to the top.
+In a wide, flat pan, heat enough oil to deep-fry the fish.
+To check if the oil is hot enough, drop in a 1/4 teaspoon of batter; the oil should sizzle and the batter ball should rise quickly to the top.